 Taking a Bite Out of the Big Apple: Cornell’s Future in New York City

-Over the next two decades, Cornell will expand its footprint in New York City on Roosevelt Island, the site of its new technology campus, Cornell Tech.
-While the campus is set to open in 2017, the full buildout will not be complete until 2037.
-Before demolition began to make way for the University’s new campus, The Sun’s editors had the opportunity to tour the island to see Cornell’s future.
+Over the next two decades, Cornell will expand its footprint in New York City on Roosevelt Island, the site of the new technology campus, Cornell Tech.
+While the campus had its official inauguration last year, the full buildout will not be complete until 2037.
+Before demolition began to make way for the University’s new campus, The Sun’s editors the opportunity to tour the island to see Cornell’s future.

 1. Welcome to the island | A tram transporting passengers from Manhattan arrives at Roosevelt Island.

 2. Abandoned smallpox hospital | The ruins of a smallpox hospital, designed by James Renwick Jr. in the 19th century, are a designated historic site on Roosevelt Island.

 3. Remember FDR | The FDR Four Freedoms Park, built in memory of President Franklin Delano Roosevelt, opened in 2012.

 4. Four Freedoms | American artist Jo Davidson created a bronze sculpture of FDR that stands in the center of the FDR Four Freedoms Park.